unicef/publicgoods-toolkit/procurement.md

 which a primary vendor predominates have either considered or adopted similar arrangements.

 It is worth making one final point about rights.
-Open source licenses commonly deal with copyrights.
+As we touched upon earlier in the Introduction [LINK] and Policy modules [LINK], open source licenses commonly deal with copyrights.
 They do not adequately address trademarks and are uneven in their handling of patents.
 Contracts must secure terms that prevent a vendor from encumbering further development and distribution on either trademark or patent grounds.
+It's not enough to get a blessing for governmental or "public" use.
+What's needed is a promise to not make patent infringement claims on anyone* for their use of the patent as embodied in the DPG.

+**KEY RECOMMENDATION**:  Contracts terms must prevent a vendor from encumbering further development and distribution on either trademark or patent grounds.

 ## Open Source Quality Assurance